SanketGadhe/SanketGadhe/README.md

 ---

-✨ *“Empowering change with scalable and impactful solutions.”*
+✨ *“Leveraging technology to build scalable, impactful, and accessible solutions.”*